webmarketingroi/optimizely-php/README.md

 `php composer.phar require webmarketingroi/optimizely-php`

+The command above will install the latest stable version.
+Or, if you prefer a bleeding-edge version, install `dev-master` with the following
+command:

+`php composer.phar require webmarketingroi/optimizely-php dev-master`

 ## Usage

 First, you need to create an instance of the `OptimizelyApiClient` class.
 You can do that